Teyras/MT/text/chapters/130_evaluation.md

 deviations among various measurement groups, with and without isolate
 \label{isolate-ci-comparison}](img/stability/isolate-ci-comparison.tex)

-TODO the wall-clock time measurements in VirtualBox seems to have the largest outliers.
+As a side note, in VirtualBox, the wall-clock time measurements of some workloads such as `qsort.py` tend to have larger outliers (such as 12 seconds when the median is around 6 seconds).
+However, this phenomenon only manifests in a few cases and we decided not to study it further.

 ### Validation of Parallel Worker Results